s4njk4n/XDC_Sentinel/README.md

 - Connectivity issues?
 Script skips if offline.
 - Port blocked?
 GitHub runners are cloud-based—firewalls may vary.

+## 📞 Support and Questions

+I'm thrilled to offer this open-source version of XDC Sentinel for tech-savvy users who can set it up independently using the provided code and instructions.
+However, due to my limited availability, I'm unable to provide personal support, troubleshooting, or respond to questions about the self-hosted setup.

+If you're encountering challenges or prefer a hands-off experience, I encourage you to explore the paid managed service—I'll take care of everything for you, including setup, monitoring, and any ongoing assistance.
+Feel free to reach out via [Telegram @s4njk4n](https://t.me/s4njk4n) to get started!

+For general feedback or contributions (e.g., pull requests), you're welcome to open an issue here on GitHub.

 ## 💰 Paid Service: Outsourced Monitoring

 [![Purchase Now](https://img.shields.io/badge/Purchase%20Now-4CAF50?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/s4njk4n?text=Hi%20s4njk4n.%20I%27m%20interested%20in%20purchasing%20access%20to%20XDC%20Sentinel.)